lumilovesyou/Lumis-Lots/README.md

 </details>

 ### Wither Bones & Bonemeal
 When killed a wither skeleton will drop wither bones following the formula `Drop rate = Y + Looting level, Y ∈ {0, 1, 2, 3}`.
 These bones can be crafted into wither bonemeal.
 When used on a crop it will reverse the crop's stage, opposite to bonemeal.
 When placed upon the ground it will remove nearby grass and flower.
 Finally, if used upon a plant it will either turn it to a bush or in the case of tall grass turn it to short grass.

-Note: Eventually wither bonemeal will be useable as black dye
+Another use is it can be a replacement for black dye in recipes.

 ## How to use

 Add this mod to your game's `mods` folder along with [Unimixins](https://modrinth.com/mod/unimixins/versions) 0.1.23 or greater.

+## To-do
+- [ ] Rings
+    - [ ] Ring Slot
+    - [ ] Enchantments
+    - [ ] Recipes
+- [ ] Tickrate command
+    - [ ] Register command
+    - [ ] Speed up client + server tickrate
+- [ ] Find a fix to displaying the current music track's name
+- [ ] First person view
+    - [x] Hide player's hand
+    - [ ] Show body
+- [ ] Lapis needed for enchanting
+    - [ ] Add slot
+    - [ ] Add requirement enchant
+- [ ] Tooltip to show enchant when enchanting
+- [ ] Attempt cleaning up textbox focus code using `setFocused` from GuiTextField.java
+- [ ] Attempt cleaning up leaves overwrite using Mixins
+- [ ] Floating mobs biome (like from that scp short film)
+- [x] Fix bonemeal not being used up